CollinHeist/TitleCardMaker/docs/getting_started/index.md

             Keep this access code private, as it can be used to access your GitHub account.

-    5. Store these login credentials in Docker with the following command.
+    3. Store these login credentials in Docker with the following command.
 Type your GitHub username, and enter the PAT from Step 4 as the password.

         === ":material-linux: Linux"

-            ```console
+            ```bash
             docker login ghcr.io
             ```